nicm42/100-days-of-code-v2/log 2.md

 **Day 11: 28th November 2020**
 I caught up on some of the (many) videos on my YouTube watch list.
 I have more ideas of some cool things to include on a website I will make at some point soon.

+**Day 12: 29th November 2020**
+I did this week's Scrimba Weekly Web Dev Challenge, which was to make a flex gallery where an image expands when you click it.
+Which is something I've been thinking of adding into a website, so it was useful to try out.